Marvel Cinematic Universe: The Multiverse Saga films and series

-Integration of mutant characters and the X-Men
+Integration of 21st Century Fox characters

-In December 2017, Disney agreed to acquire assets from 21st Century Fox, and finalized the transaction on March 19, 2019.
-This saw the return of the film rights for Deadpool, the X-Men, and the Fantastic Four to Marvel Studios, although Feige explained that despite the acquisition being completed in 2019, access and integration of these characters and concepts were unavailable "for a very long time" because of corporate acquisition laws.
+In December 2017, Disney agreed to acquire assets from 21st Century Fox, and finalized the transaction in March 2019.
+This saw the return of the film rights for the X-Men, Deadpool, and the Fantastic Four to Marvel Studios.
+Despite this, Feige said they could not yet immediately integrate these characters and concepts into the MCU because of corporate acquisition laws.
 Some of the first elements to be integrated into the MCU following the acquisition were the organization S.W.O.R.D. in the Disney+ series WandaVision (2021) and the fictional country Madripoor in the series The Falcon and the Winter Soldier (2021).
-Additionally, Patrick Stewart appeared as Professor Charles Xavier in the film Doctor Strange in the Multiverse of Madness (2022), portraying a different version of the character that he previously played in Fox's X-Men film series, while Kamala Khan was revealed to have a genetic mutation in Ms. Marvel, with star Iman Vellani confirming that she is the first mutant (a term related to the X-Men) in the MCU.
-Namor is also revealed to be a mutant in the film Black Panther: Wakanda Forever (2022), as he is in the comics.
-Kelsey Grammer appears as Dr. Hank McCoy / Beast in The Marvels (2023), reprising the role from the X-Men films.
-The film also introduces the mutant Binary, an alternate version of Maria Rambeau, portrayed by Lashana Lynch.